All Episodes

 This isn't a matter of editing.

-This is a matter of looking with your own eyes and seeing your operatives paid by Hillary Clinton's campaign, fomenting violence, and on top of that, a lie and a false narrative about Donald Trump and Donald Trump supporters.
+This is a matter of looking with your own eyes and seeing your operatives paid by Hillary Clinton's campaign fomenting violence.

 There's enough information there that you can come to the conclusion that your side is doing this like they're encouraging and orchestrating voter fraud.

-What what's so hard about that to acknowledge?
+What's so hard about that to acknowledge?

-But your candidate paid for it.
+But your candidate, your candidate paid for it.

 Your candidate funded this.

-Sean, we are not blaming the Democrats, but when the Democrats response has always been initially right away, oh, it's an issue of editing.
+Sean, we are not blaming the Democrats, but when the Democrats' response has always been initially right away, oh, it's an issue of editing.

 Rather than saying, let's get to the bottom of the issue, let's find out if there's any truth to this.